-In this article we look to answer this question by discussing four important elements that make for a successful relationship between teachers and students in any classroom.
+In this article we look at building good teacher-student relationships by discussing four important elements that make for a long lasting connections between teachers and students in any classroom.

 With firmness, teachers can show that the classroom is a place for learning, where knowledge is important, and communication works to improve our time management, organizational, and problem solving skills.

 Classroom rules can be established with ease, classroom management shows responsibility, discipline is self-regulated, and learning is a success for everyone!

 With kindness, teachers can demonstrate to students that they are in the classroom to help the student succeed.

 Kindness opens the door to improved communication between teachers and students and begins to foster the all important trust that is necessary to begin the student-teacher relationship.

 When students begin to believe that their teacher cares about them, they can begin to trust them.

 Firmness or Kindness - Which Comes First in Teaching?

 Before the students come into the classroom, teachers should have it organized it a way that shows students it is a warm and welcoming place, but that it also a place where learning happens – that is firmness!